 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

 Have you ever wondered about plugging your Nintendo Switch in while you were gone, but you didn’t want it to overcharge?
-Maybe you heard rumors about people’s Switch catching on fire because they overcharged.
+Maybe you heard rumors about people’s Switch catching on fire because they were overcharged.

 Well, in this article we will go over everything you need to know about the Nintendo Switch and its overcharging.

 The Nintendo Switch has overcharge protection which means that it is designed to not overcharge even if it is left plugged in overnight or for long periods of time.
 Leaving it plugged in will also not damage the Switch or dock in any way either.